steales/PyVisualiser/README.md

 ## Known Issues
 - Currently only supports `.wav` files. `.mp3` support can be added using additional libraries such as `pydub`
-- No current way to change playback volume
 - No current way to view timer / seek

 ## License